clutcher/sd-metrics-lib/README.md

 ### 2.0

 + (Feature) Add integration with Azure DevOps
-+ (Feature) Add a generic CachingIssueProvider to wrap any IssueProvider and remove CachingJiraIssueProvider
++ (Breaking) Add a generic CachingIssueProvider to wrap any IssueProvider and remove CachingJiraIssueProvider

 ### 1.2.1